 Short bio:

 xxxxxxxx is an assistant professor in the Department of Archaeology and History of Art at Koç University, Istanbul.
-After obtaining her PhD in 2008 from the University Paris 1 (Pantheon-Sorbonne), and the University of Fribourg, Switzerland, she taught at the University of Fribourg and was also a senior fellow at Koç University’s Research Center for Anatolian Civilizations (ANAMED).
-Her primary research interests are the narrative mode and reception of the antique tradition in Late Byzantine art and the artistic and architectural development of late medieval art centers, especially at Constantinople.
+After obtaining her PhD in 2008 from the University Paris 1 (Panthéon-Sorbonne) and the University of Fribourg, Switzerland, she taught at the University of Fribourg and was also a senior fellow at Koç University’s Research Center for Anatolian Civilizations (ANAMED).
+Her primary research interests are the narrative mode and reception of the antique tradition in Late Byzantine art and the artistic and architectural development of late medieval art centres, especially at Constantinople.

 Abstract:

-Despite its many faces and complexities, Late Byzantine period (1204-1453), also called the Palaiologan period, has been viewed largely in light of the end of the Byzantine Empire.
-However, to what extend does the waning political landscape influence the perception of the Palaiologan art?
+Despite its many faces and complexities, the Late Byzantine period (1204–1453), also called the Palaiologan period, has been viewed largely in light of the end of the Byzantine Empire.
+But to what extent does the waning political landscape influence the perception of Palaiologan art?
 Is it an art in decline or an art in (reflecting) the age of decline?
-By singling out three parameters that are long-established in art historiographies as markers of artistic development –production, artists and creativity- this article takes a cut through selected features of Late Byzantine monumental painting and questions whether they show signs of decline.
-In that perspective, a lesson can be learnt from the deconstruction of another long-held paradigm -decline in art after 300 A. D- in the scholarship during the past half-century.
-This requires evaluating a larger set of tranformations reflected by Late Byzantine artistic production rather than viewing it as mere epilogue to the ensuing flourishing.
+By singling out three parameters that have long been established in art historiographies as markers of artistic development –production, artists and creativity – this chapter takes a cut through selected features of Late Byzantine monumental painting and asks whether they show signs of decline.
+From that perspective, a lesson can be learnt from the deconstruction of another long-held paradigm – decline in art after AD 300 – in the scholarship of the past half-century.
+This requires evaluating a larger set of transformations reflected by Late Byzantine artistic production rather than viewing it as a mere epilogue to the subsequent flourishing.
 Considering alternative perspectives – if not decline, then what other model? – will not only lead to a richer comprehension of Late Byzantine art but also engender a revaluation of its artistic legacy that outlived the fall of the Empire in 1453.

 Late Byzantine Painting Reconsidered: Art in Decline or Art in the Age of Decline?

-Despite its many faces and complexities, Late Byzantine (1204-1453) period, also called the Palaiologan period, has been viewed largely in light of the end of the Byzantine Empire.
-The territorial losses, economic and military weaknesses that underpin the final disintegration of the Empire have convinced many to describe the Palaiologan time period as an era of decline, and its art as an epilogue of a millenium-long tradition.
-As expected, developments in Byzantine art are often viewed in tandem with the Empire’s health.
-However, to what end does the waning political landscape influence the perception of the Palaiologan art?
+Despite its many faces and complexities, the Late Byzantine (1204–1453) period, also called the Palaiologan period, has been viewed largely in light of the end of the Byzantine Empire.
+The territorial losses and economic and military weakness that underpin the final disintegration of the Empire have persuaded many to describe the Palaiologan period as an era of decline, and its art as the epilogue of a millenium-long tradition.
+As expected, developments in Byzantine art are often viewed in tandem with the health of the Empire.
+But to what extent does the waning political landscape influence the perception of Palaiologan art?
 Is it an art in decline or an art in (reflecting) the age of decline?
-This article takes these questions as a starting point for a nuanced approach to the study of Late Byzantine art and aims to clear out the remaining stereotypes in the understanding of its artistic production.
-Such an inquiry is timely because the Palaiologan society and culture are studied more intensively in the past decade than they had been in the past half-century and the concept of decline faces opposition from the cultural vantage point.
-Cecily J. Hilsdale showed, for instance, how political decline reconfigured the visual culture of Late Byzantine Empire.
-Her work centered on the question of “what does decline enable” in lieu of, “what does decline diminish”, represents a constructive new approach.
-And, this article takes a step in a similar direction.
+This chapter takes these questions as a starting point for a nuanced approach to the study of Late Byzantine art and aims to discard the remaining stereotypes in the understanding of its artistic production.
+Such an inquiry is timely because Palaiologan society and culture have been studied more intensively in the past decade than in the previous half-century and the concept of decline faces opposition from the cultural vantage point.
+Cecily J. Hilsdale, for instance, has shown how political decline reconfigured the visual culture of the Late Byzantine Empire.
+Her work, by centring on the question ‘what does decline enable?’ rather than ‘what does decline diminish?’, represents a constructive new approach.
+And this chapter takes a step in a similar direction.